wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

 	The **myserver.pfx** produced by this command can be used to secure your app for testing purposes.

 <a name="bkmk_standardmode"></a>
-## 2. Configure Standard pricing tier
+p## 2.
+Configure Standard or Premium pricing tier

-Enabling HTTPS for a custom domain is only available for the **Standard** tier in Azure Web App.
+Enabling HTTPS for a custom domain is only available for the **Standard** and **Premium** pricing tiein Azure Web App.
 Use the following steps to switch your App Service plan to **Standard** tier.

 > [AZURE.NOTE] Before switching an app from the **Free** tier to **Standard** tier, you should remove spending caps in place for your subscription, otherwise you risk your app becoming unavailable if you reach your caps before the billing period ends.
 For more information on shared and **Standard** tier, see [Pricing Details][pricing].

 1. In your browser, open the [Management Portal][portal].

 2. In the **Web Apps** tab, click the name of your website.